omn-Kane/my-todolist/README.md

 Task 1:
 front-end - Converted all todos that gets generated, from plain text into forms, allowing each todo to updated(be edited) via a basic form post. back-end - Added a post handler for edits of a specific todo item, this handler will replace the existing item's value with the new value.

+Task 2:
+To run tests:
+`npm install`
+`npm test`

+Added Mocha to add BDD.
+Added Chai to do assertions.
+Added Chai HTTP to do requests to the server in a headless mode.
+Added JSDOM to interpret the response from the server.
+Updated the app to make it a slight bit easier to test.
+Added tests to test the API's responses for all 4 request types ('/todo', '/todo/add', '/todo/delete/:id', '/todo/edit/:id').

 Explain what you have done here and why...